hiraeth-php/turso/README.md

     'occupation' => 'id'
 ]
 ```

+> NOTE: when defining returned associations we are _always_ using the actual column names, not the corresponding property names found on the entity.

 The second argument to the `hasOne()` method tells the association not to _refresh_.
 This means that once the related record is obtained, we won't be querying again.
 If this were set to `TRUE`, every call to `occupation()` would perform a query to look up the related occupation.
 While this is good if you have rapidly changing data, it's also a drain on performance.
 We recommend adding an argument to the `occupation()` method itself to pass along in the event you do need to refresh: